Sierra Madre ground warbler: Breeding

-The diet of the Sierra Madre ground warbler is primarily invertebrates; it has been sighted scouring forest floors for prey hidden under leaves.
+Very little is known about its breeding habits.
+It breeds from February to August w Nest is a large dome with a front entrance slightly above the ground.
+Clutch size is 2 white eggs with red speckles.

 Habitat and conservation status

 It is found in lowland moist and low montane dipterocarp forest in primary forest, secondary forest and forest edge up to 1,300 m.
 It is typically found on the forest floor among limestone outcrops, bamboo and mossy rocks.

 IUCN has assessed this bird as a Least-concern species.
 The global population size has not been quantified, although it has been described as uncommon.
 However, it may be more common than suggested by field observations, owing to its secretive habits.
 Among the other Robsonius ground-warbles, the Sierra Madre ground warbler has the largest range.

 Despite not being threatened, the Sierra Madre mountain range has experienced large amounts of deforestation that continues at present and thus results in a declining population.
 This species' main threat is habitat loss due to wholesale clearance of forest habitats as a result of logging, agricultural conversion and mining activities occurring within the range.

 It is found in two protected areas in the Northern Sierra Madre Natural Park and the Aurora Memorial National Park; however, like most areas in the Philippines protection is lax.

 Conservation actions proposed include assessing the population size and establishing a monitoring programme to quantify trends; establishing its ability to persist in degraded habitats; identifying and assessing threats; and ensuring that the Northern Sierra Madre Natural Park and the Aurora Memorial National Park are more effectively protected.